iobroker-community-adapters/ioBroker.worx/docs/en/README.md

 -   MultiZones
     -   `multiZones.zones.zone_1.borderDistance`: When boarder cutting, the distance to the edge in mm - allowed 50mm, 100mm, 150mm and 200mm - Set with Blockly without delay - Change is written in `multiZones.multiZones` (vision/changeable)
     -   `multiZones.zones.zone_1.chargingStation`: 1 If the charging station is found in this zone.
 0 for no charging station - Set with Blockly without delay - Change is written to `multiZones.multiZones` (vision/changeable)
-    -   `multiZones.zones.zone_1.cutOverBorder`: 1 to drive over plates if they are detected, otherwise 0.
+    -   `multiZones.zones.zone_1.cutOverBorder`: 1 to drive over slabs if they are detected, otherwise 0.
 Set with Blockly without delay - Change is written to `multiZones.multiZones` (Vision /changeable)
     -   `multiZones.zones.zone_1.zone_id`: Numbering - Start with 1 - (vision/readonly)
     -   `multiZones.passages.passage_01.tagIdFrom`: RFID id of zoneIdFrom - Set with Blockly without delay - Change is written to `multiZones.multiZones` (vision/changeable)
     -   `multiZones.passages.passage_01.tagIdTo`: RFID id of zoneIdTo - Set with Blockly without delay - Change is written to `multiZones.multiZones` (vision/changeable)